 Under the Obama administration, the NLRB issued controversial, anti-business rulemakings seeking to promote union organizing in the construction industry and elsewhere at the expense of employers and employees.

 Most notably, in 2014, the NLRB finalized its controversial ambush election rule, also known as Representation-Case Procedures, which significantly changes the union representation election process by reducing the amount of time between when a union files a representation petition and an election take place.
-Under the Trump administration, the NLRB issued a request for information in 2017, seeking public comment on whether the 2014 Election Rule should be kept as is, modified or rescinded entirely.
+Under the Trump administration, the NLRB issued a request for information in 2017, seeking public comment on whether the 2014 election rule should be kept as is, modified or rescinded entirely.
 ABC’s position is that the board should rescind the rule and return to the election procedures that were in effect and working well prior to the new rule’s adoption.
-ABC members have found the new rule’s requirements to be unduly burdensome for employers, unduly intrusive into employee privacy and unduly infringing on the rights of employers and employees to a fair pre-election process.
+ABC members have found the new rule’s requirements to be unduly burdensome for employers, intrusive into employee privacy and infringe on the rights of employers and employees to a fair pre-election process.
+On Dec.
+13, 2019, the NLRB issued a new final rule that modifies the 2014 ambush election final rule, which would modify procedures for union elections and scale back provisions of the Obama-era ambush election rule.
+However, in March 2020, the AFL-CIO sued the NLRB to block its 2019 final election rule.
+On May 30, the U.S. District Court for the District of Columbia blocked several aspects of the NLRB’s 2019 final rule, which were scheduled to go into effect on May 31.
+The district court remanded the rest of the rule changes to the NLRB for reconsideration.
+While the NLRB indicated it intends to appeal the D.C Circuit’s decision, the situation remains fluid as of this writing.
+On April 1, 2020, the board also published a final rule making three amendments to its rules and regulations governing the filing and processing of petitions for a board-conducted representation election and proof of majority support in construction-industry collective-bargaining relationships.
+Due to the ongoing national emergency caused by the coronavirus, the board delayed the effective date of the rule until July 31.
+ABC expect unions may challenge that rule as well.